MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/analytics/er-functions-datacollection-collectedlist.md

 ---
 # required metadata

-title: CollectedList ER function
+title: COLLECTEDLIST ER function
-description: This topic explains how the CollectedList ER function is used
+description: This topic explains how the COLLECTEDLIST ER function is used
 author: NickSelin
 manager: kfend
 ms.date: 11/29/2019